 How content marketing aligns with SEO

 Without good content, you will struggle to make your SEO strategy useful.
 All successful businesses create quality content for their clients.
-They do so by either publishing content on their website or by distributing it via various popular online sources around the web.
+They do so by either publishing content on their website or distributing it via various popular online sources.
 To name a few, we have Facebook, Twitter, Linkedin, Slideshare and Instagram.

 In addition to that, the quality of your website’s content highly determines your search engine positions, especially with Google.
-After the Hummingbird update, Google has started giving high importance to the content, and this fact alone stresses the fact that success in SEO is highly dependent on the quality of content you have on your website.
+After the Hummingbird update, Google started giving high importance to the content.
+This fact alone stresses that SEO success highly depends on the quality of content you have on your website.

-Although content marketing and SEO are two entirely different phenomena’s of marketing, this does not mean they can work on a standalone basis.
-Combining the two techniques helps you to rank higher in search engines and gain better search engine traffic.
-By writing content for both search engines and humans, your business is able to improve its ability to market itself.
-Whenever creating a content marketing strategy, it is necessary that you keep SEO firmly in your mind.
+Although content marketing and SEO are two entirely different marketing phenomena, this does not mean that they work alone.
+Combining the two techniques helps you rank higher in search engines and gain better traffic.

 How content marketing can benefit your business